-These are cats whose ears have slightly bent forwards or backward, and it’s often a result of a genetic mutation.
-Below are some examples of these cat breeds.
+These are cats whose ears are slightly bent forward or backward, and it’s often a result of a genetic mutation.
+Below are some examples of these cat breeds:

 American Curls are some of the most popular breeds of cats with unique ears.

 Their ears curl backward as a result of a dominant genetic mutation.
 That means that as long as one parent has the gene, some of the kittens will have curled ears.